ibm-cloud-docs/codeengine/deploy.md

 ### Updating your app from the console
 {: #update-app-console}

-Let's update the application that you created in [Deploying an application from console](#deploy-app-console) to add an environment variable.
+Update the application that you created in [Deploying an application from console](#deploy-app-console) to add an environment variable.

 1. Navigate to your application page.
 One way to navigate to your application page is to:
    * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
-   * Click the name of your project to open the project component page.
+   * Click the name of your project to open the **Overview** page.
    * Click the name of your application to open the application page.
 2. Click **Env. variables**.
 3. Click **Add environment variable** and enter `TARGET` for name and `Stranger` for value.